William Cookworthy: Plymouth

 He moved to Plymouth, where he set up a pharmacy as Bevan and Cookworthy.
 This flourished.
 He eventually brought his brothers Philip and Benjamin into the partnership and bought out the Bevans' interest in 1745.
 He became prominent among Devon Quakers, being appointed as an Elder.
 Among his concerns was that Quakers should not tolerate their members trading in prize goods (ships and their cargoes seized in war), as Quakers should not benefit from war.
+However the Navy's Sick and Hurt Board, November 1, 1771, writes to Messers Cookworthy, Druggists requesting they supply Mr Thompson, Surgeon to the Marines at Plymouth's order.
+Whilst December 24, 1772 the Sick and Hurt Board were written to by Mr Raggett, Dispenser at Plymouth Hospital requesting a supply of medicines and necessaries which Cookworthy was ordered to supply, except those which were already in Raggett's stores.

 The manufacture of porcelain was at the time attracting great attention in England, and while the factories at Bow, Chelsea, Worcester and Derby were introducing the artificial glassy porcelain, Cookworthy, following the accounts from China of the Jesuit priest Père d'Entrecolles, spent many years in searching for English materials similar to those used in China.
 From 1745 onwards he seems to have travelled over the greater portion of Cornwall and Devon in search of these minerals, and he finally located them in the parish of St Stephen's near St Austell.
 With a certain amount of financial assistance from Thomas Pitt (afterwards 1st Baron Camelford) he established the Plymouth China Factory at least as early as 1768.

 In Plymouth, records suggest that Cookworthy did not take any apprentices, but he did employ a young Henry Bone, who after the factory was moved to Bristol about 1770, was apprenticed to Richard Champion who with others became the owner of what became the Bristol Porcelain Manufactory.
 Although the Plymouth porcelain was not of high quality, Cookworthy is remembered for his discovery of those abundant supplies of English clay and rocks which later formed the foundation of English Bone China.